 DroidVPN supports both Windows and Android platforms.
 While these are the main platforms used by people nowadays, this is still severely limited compared to a lot of other leading VPN services which offer apps on every platform.

-Unfortunately, DroidVPN is apparently ineffective at unblocking Netflix.
+Unfortunately, DroidVPN is ineffective at unblocking Netflix.
 This functionality is becoming rarer as Netflix gets all the wiser to the various methods VPNs use to bypass their geo-blocking.
 Another drawback here is that torrent activity is strictly prohibited by DroidVPN’s ToS.

 One nice thing about DroidVPN is that they maintain a list of usable ISPs and VPN configurations for use in China.
-It’s always cool when a VPN is able to provide Chinese functionality, and its great that DroidVPN maintains a list of working configurations.
+It’s always cool when a VPN is able to provide Chinese functionality, and it’s great that DroidVPN maintains a list of working configurations.

-Overall, the platform itself is easy-to-use, with a straightforward and tasteful UI, along with a bunch of settings allowing you to control how the VPN handles your connection.
+Overall, the platform itself is easy to use, with a straightforward and tasteful UI, along with a bunch of settings allowing you to control how the VPN handles your connection.

 The company itself is based in the Philippines, and they offer servers in locations across the globe.
-The Philippines isn’t part of any special security jurisdiction, so there are no extra legal repercussions to worry about (as if the ones already mentioned were not enough).
+The Philippines isn’t part of any special security jurisdiction, so there are no extra-legal repercussions to worry about (as if the ones already mentioned were not enough).
 Just make sure you’re using the VPN for normal activity, and not something that might land you in hot water.

 When we performed a leak test with the encryption running, the test revealed DNS leaks, as well as WebRTC and IPv6 leaks.
 All in all, the security features of this VPN seem to be lacking.
 It’s not particularly effective for hiding your activity or protecting your privacy unless you’re simply using it for simple tasks over a temporary period.

 One last thing to note about DroidVPN’s security is that they don’t have a kill switch for their client.
 This means that if the VPN stops working while you’re still connected, your actual information will be revealed.
 Luckily, the team behind the VPN took notice of this and is actually working on fixing these issues.